MCP Server Quickstart

-This quickstart builds a local MCP server that exposes Redpanda Connect configurations as tools that AI assistants can use.
+This quickstart builds a local MCP server that exposes Redpanda Connect components as tools that AI agents can use.
 It creates a tool that searches Bluesky posts, then asks Claude Code to perform the search using natural language:

 Find recent posts on Bluesky mentioning Redpanda.